delivering-telemental-health-across-state-lines

 Now you have double-covered yourself that you are not delivering telemental health across state lines.
 In addition, the informed consent should specifically address telemental health.
 If you choose to deliver the first session online, still obtain the same intake information.

-Most Frequently Overlooked Risks of Telemental Health
+Frequently Overlooked Risks of Telemental Health

-Another risk that transcends HIPAA is that your work can be taken out of context through a single screenshot, email or video recording.
+Your counseling interventions can be taken out of context through a single screenshot, email or video recording.

 For example, if you are working as a counselor in a STD clinic you are required to ask detailed questions about sexual behavior.
 However if providing online psychotherapy to a survivor of molestation, these questions can be misinterpreted and taken out of context.

-This risk can be reduced by carefully considering each communication and utterance.
 If you provide a service that compensates you per word of therapy, review messages carefully before you click send.

 Anonymity.
 Do you believe that effective counseling requires a psychotherapeutic relationship?
 If so, understand the limitations of an online relationship.